Ethiopia taps army of women health workers to fight coronavirus

-ADDIS ABABA, April 7 (Thomson Reuters Foundation) - Masks and hand washing may help stem the coronavirus outbreak but in Ethiopia health officials are busy deploying another key resource: women.
+ADDIS ABABA (Thomson Reuters Foundation) - Masks and hand washing may help stem the coronavirus outbreak but in Ethiopia health officials are busy deploying another key resource: women.

 An army of community health workers - many of them women who in the 2000s helped reduce maternal mortality - are now trying to stop the disease spreading in the east African country.